hgducharme/lichess-bot/README.md

 The brains of the chess engine can be broken up into three distinct categories:

-1. Board representation - bitboard.
+1. Board representation - bitboard
 2. Search - Monte Carlo Tree Search (MCTS)
 3. Evaluation - deep neural network